 Warning: These instructions will help you get started contributing code to the develop branch.
-If you just want to use the map you should follow the Basic Installation instructions.
+If you just want to use the map you should not use develop, instead follow the Basic Installation instructions

 Development requires several tools to get the job done.
 Python, obviously, needs to be installed.
 We also utilize NodeJS and Grunt for front-end asset compilation.
-The Basic Installation instructions have the relevant information about getting node installed.
+The Basic Installation instructions have an extra section about getting node installed.
 Follow that.

-Node and Grunt
+2.1 Node and Grunt